clubajax/undo-stack/README.md

     * **value:** The value of the last change.
     * **key:** The property name of the last change.
     * **target:** The sub-object (or main object) of the last change.
+  * **onStatus({ undoable, redoable }):** Emits an event object with two boolean properties that indicate whether the stack is past the beginning (making it undoable), or before the end (making it redoable).
+This is only called when the status changes.

 ## License